 Please see more information in our Attendance Policy by clicking here.

 If your child is too ill to attend school then please contact the school absence line as soon as possible on the day on 01727 853134 as per the instructions on our Absence Line page.
-Please note that it is a students responsibility to catch up any work missed due to absence.
+Please note that it is a students responsibility to catch up any work missed due to absence and work cannot be sent home by class teachers to cover absence.

 If your son/daughter is absent without a reason then a text message will be sent to the parent/carer listed as Priority 1.
 This message can be responded to by return text.
 If you receive a text and you believe your daughter/son is in school then please call our Attendance Officer immediately.